Data Generators for Learning Systems Based on RBF Networks: Data generator

-The task of RBF-DDA is to discriminate between instances with different class values, therefore widths of the kernel are set during the learning phase in such a way that majority of instances are activated by exactly one kernel.
-Widths of the learned kernels therefore prevent overlapping of competing classes.
-For the purpose of generating new data the with of the kernel shall be different (not so narrow), or we would only generate instances in the near proximity of kernel centers i.e. existing training instances.
-The approach we adopted is to take the training instances that activate the particular kernel (lines 7 and 8) and estimate their empirical variance (lines 9, 10, and 11) in each dimension, which is later, in the generation phase, used as the width of the Gaussian kernel.
+The task of RBF-DDA is to discriminate between instances with different class values, therefore during the learning phase widths of kernels are set in such a way that majority of instances are activated by exactly one kernel.
+Narrow widths of learned kernels therefore prevent overlapping of competing classes.
+For the purpose of generating new data widths of kernels shall be wider, or we would only generate instances in the near proximity of kernel centers i.e. existing training instances.
+The approach we adopted is to take the training instances that activate the particular kernel (lines 7 and 8) and estimate their empirical variance in each dimension (lines 9, 10, and 11) which is later, in the generation phase, used as the width of the Gaussian kernel.
 The $\Sigma$ matrix extracted from the network is diagonal, with elements presenting the spread of training instances in each dimension.
-The algorithm returns the data generator consisting of the list of kernel parameters $L$ and normalization parameters $N$ (line 12).
+The algorithm returns the data generator consisting of the list of kernel parameters $L$ and data normalization parameters $N$ (line 12).